emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, show and anime. ✔️
 1. It has watch lists and continue watching, and you can login to sync them across devices. ✔️
 1. It has a recommendations, collections, and an AI. ✔️
-1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
+1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️
 1. Site uses a highly customized version of artplayer.js. ✔️